snowball-lv/pgen/README.md

     -fl         print follow sets
     -ds file    print state transitions to file in DOT -dt file    print parsing table to file in DOT
+    -g file     generate a parser in C and write to file
 ```

 ## DOT